Darrell Russell (American football): Professional career

+At 6 ft 5 in, 320-pounds Russell ran the 40-yard dash in 4.8 seconds.
+Russell was selected with the second overall pick in the first round of the 1997 NFL draft.
 Russell's seven-year, $22 million contract in 1997 was at the time the richest rookie contract ever signed in the NFL.

 He went on to have 28.5 career sacks.
 After making the Pro Bowl in 1998 and 1999, averaging ten sacks per year, he was poised to have a dominant NFL career.
 However, the following season he failed a drug test, which his lawyer attributed to "second-hand smoke," and was later suspended for four games in 2001 for a second violation, this time for failing to be tested.
 Shortly after that, he tested positive for a banned substance and was given a one-year suspension, which effectively wiped out his 2002 season.
 Russell missed 1½ years while serving two league suspensions before he played in eight games in 2003 for the Washington Redskins.
 However, the positive drug tests kept coming, and Russell was suspended indefinitely by the league.
 Russell's positive drug test in 2004 was his seventh infraction of the league's drug policy.
 His last NFL experience was in the Tampa Bay Buccaneers training camp in 2004.